 The Fund applies the acquisition method of accounting for Fund mergers.
 Under this method, one of the Funds in each merger is identified as the acquiring Fund, and is referred to as the Continuing Fund, and the other Fund involved in the merger is referred to as the Terminated Fund.
-This identification is based on the comparison of the relative net asset values of the Funds as well as consideration of the continuation of such aspects of the Continuing Fund, and management fees and expenses.
+This identification is based on the comparison of the relative net asset values of the Funds as well as consideration of the continuation of such aspects of the Continuing Fund, survestment objectives and practices; type of portfolio securities; and management fees and expenses.